 Your SSI Eligibility and Payment Amount May Be Affected by Gifts

 On the other hand, SSI is a needs-based program.
 That means that your SSI eligibility and payment amount are affected by income.
 Social Security might count a gift as income - depending on what the gift is.
-If you receive cash or food, they typically count as income.
+If you receive cash, that's typically counted as income.

 Social Security won’t count the following gifts when deciding SSI eligibility or payments:

-Report to Social Security any cash or food gifts you receive.
+Report to Social Security any cash gifts you receive.
 They will determine the nature of the gift and apply the appropriate rules.

 Gifts and the SSI Redetermination Review